General Questions about Machine Vision Software

 wenglor uniVision 3 is software for setting up wenglor machine vision products for solving tasks in the field of machine image processing.
 The development environment enables users to automatically evaluate data (e.g. image evaluation) via graphic user interfaces and the creation of configurations instead of conventional programming. wenglor uniVision 3 thus qualifies as a low-code or no-code platform.

-wenglor uniVision 3 software is currently supported by the smart camera B60.
-It is the standard software for all future wenglor Machine Vision devices.
+The wenglor uniVision 3 software is supported by the B60 smart camera and the MVC machine vision controller.
+It is the standard software for all future wenglor machine vision devices.

 Although no programming knowledge is required to operate wenglor uniVision 3, basic knowledge of machine vision processing and parameterization is required.